chfrank-cgn/Rancher/aks-cluster/opensearch/README.md

 ## Data Prepper

-To enable an OpenTelemetry metrics endpoint for OpenSearch, we'll install Data Prepper:
+To process OpenTelemetry data in OpenSearch, we'll install Data Prepper:

 - `21-config.yaml` has the configuration
 - `22-deployment.yaml` has the actual deployment